All Episodes

 Charlie was so involved in everything, so enmeshed in everything.

-So everyone's met him, everyone's interacted with him.
+So everyone's met him.

-So many people in the administration, uh, you know, probably not Homan specifically, but so many people had their jobs in the White House because Charlie advocated for them, pushed for them repeatedly.
+So many people in the administration, you know, probably not Homan specifically, but so many people had their jobs in the White House because Charlie advocated for them, pushed for them repeatedly.

-And you know, he was taken from us in such a horrible way.
+And, you know, he was taken from us in such a horrible way.

 Yeah.

-I mean, Charlie, Charlie was the greatest example of apostolic levels of giftedness I've ever encountered in a human being.
+I mean, Charlie was the greatest example of apostolic levels of giftedness I've ever encountered in a human being.

-And you can just you can see that, you know, some of us can be jack of all trades, master of none, and be pretty good at a lot of things.
+You know, some of us can be jack of all trades, master of none, and be pretty good at a lot of things.

 Very few of us can be excellent at multiple things.